This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 You will be more than content after using this method because it will help remove tough stains completely.
 This is because vinegar will dissolve the dense spots and the all-purpose flour will absorb dirt.

-Bonus tip: If you don’t want to make a paste you can also heat a few drops of vinegar up to a bearable temperature.
-Dip cotton balls in it and rub it in a circular motion for few minutes.
+Bonus tip: If you don’t want to make a paste you can also heat a few drops of vinegar to a bearable temperature.
+Dip cotton balls in it and rub them in a circular motion for a few minutes.
 Rinse it with normal water and dry thoroughly.